MicrosoftDocs/mesh-docs/mesh/overview.md

     :::image type="content" source="media/get-started-developing-mesh/image040-unity-overview-hero.png#lightbox" alt-text="Overview image of Unity development environment for Mesh":::

-- **Customize and create events that tell stories** by adding objects that can be used in your events with no-code in-experience tools like screen shares, images, and videos.
+- **Create and customize events that tell stories** by adding objects that can be used in your events with no-code in-experience tools like screen shares, images, and videos.

     :::image type="content" source="user-guide/media/Events-customization.gif" alt-text="Customization":::